rennfurukawa/rennfurukawa/README.md

 Renn is lazy, impatient, and have a such bad habit (sometimes), but he loves some digital stuffs, like Cyber Security or those things which are related to Forensics & Cryptography.

-Recenty, he do some CTF's but solo, you can check his profile in [here](https://ctftime.org/team/195118)

 <br />